 None of those involved in the attack appear to have been tracked down.
 Venezuela has asked Interpol to issue a red notice for Perez, according to Néstor Luis Reverol, the county’s minister of interior, justice and peace.
 A red notice alerts authorities in other countries, including border officials, that someone is wanted.

-The helicopter was found in the seaside state of Vargas, Venezuelan state news agency AVN reported.
-Photos published on the verified Twitter feed for Venezuela's Vice President Tareck El Aissami show the helicopter in a clearing.
-It was found by the Venezuelan Air Force in a heavily-wooded area near the municipality of Osma, some 80 kilometers (50 miles) northeast of Caracas.
+The helicopter was later found in the seaside state of Vargas, state-run news agency Agencia Venezolana de Noticias reported.
+Photos published on the verified Twitter feed for Vice President Tareck El Aissami show the helicopter in a clearing.

 Maduro condemned the attack as an attempted coup, saying “terrorists” were behind the offensive and that an operation was underway to track the perpetrators down.

 But much remained murky about the assault.
 If it was an attempt to unseat Maduro’s government, it was a spectacular failure; no one was injured and one of the grenades failed to explode, government officials said.

 It was unclear how a rogue police helicopter could have circled high-profile buildings in the Venezuelan capital without being shot down.
 Witnesses and local journalists said the assault went on for about two hours.